potatoqualitee/kbupdate/README.md

 kbupdate started as a command-line Windows Update Catalog but can now support a number of patching tasks.
 It can gather and list what's already installed on a system, it can check if any updates are needed on a system (either from Microsoft Update or from Microsoft's monthly catalog) and as previously mentioned, it can install and uninstall updates, on both local and remote systems.

-kbupdate can even install patches on remote systems from centralized repositories and it works on older and new versions of PowerShell.
+kbupdate can even install patches on remote systems on [offline networks](#offline-patching) from a centralized repository.
 Many commands work on Linux and mac OS too.

 ## Install